How to Become an Information Systems Specialist

 |Experience||5-10 years to move into management|

-Sources: *U.S. Bureau of Labor Statistics, **Boston College Carroll School of Management
+Sources: U.S. Bureau of Labor Statistics (May 2014), Boston College Carroll School of Management.

 Common degrees held by information systems specialists include Bachelor of Science in Computer Science or Bachelor of Science in Information Systems.
 In addition to general education coursework, students are exposed to system and software development, operating systems and information systems applications.
 Students in information systems programs are also introduced to project management, business technology and research methodology in their courses.

 Certification for information systems analysts and programmers is voluntary, but can demonstrate skills and knowledge to potential employers.
 The Institute for the Certification of Computing Professionals and the Center for Computing Education Research jointly offer the Information Systems Analyst (ISA) credential.
 To earn the credential, an applicant must have completed a bachelor's degree program in information systems and pass an exam.